schmich/hearthstone-card-images/README.md

 # Hearthstone Card Images [![npm](https://img.shields.io/npm/v/hearthstone-card-images.svg)](https://www.npmjs.com/package/hearthstone-card-images)

 Hearthstone card image repository for use in conjunction with [HearthstoneJSON](https://hearthstonejson.com/) data.
+Try [the demo application](https://schmich.github.io/hearthstone-card-images/).

 All card images and names copyright © Blizzard Entertainment, Inc. Hearthstone® is a registered trademark of Blizzard Entertainment, Inc. Hearthstone Card Images is not affiliated or associated with or endorsed by Hearthstone® or Blizzard Entertainment, Inc.